aws-solutions/video-on-demand-on-aws-foundation/README.md

 The AWS CloudFormation template deploys a workflow that ingests source videos, transcodes the videos into multiple Adaptive Bitrate Formats (ABR) and delivers the content through Amazon CloudFront.
 The solution creates a source Amazon S3 bucket to store the source video files, and a destination bucket to store the outputs from AWS Elemental MediaConvert.
 A job-settings.json file, used to define the encoding settings for MediaConvert, is uploaded to the source S3 bucket.

 The solution includes two AWS lambda functions: a job submit function to create the encoding jobs in MediaConvert and a job complete function to process the outputs.
 Amazon CloudWatch tracks encoding jobs in MediaConvert and triggers the Lambda job complete function.
-An Amazon SNS topic is deployed to send notifications of completed jobs, and Amazon CloudFront is configured with the destination S3 bucket as the origin for global distribution of the transcoded video content.
+Amazon CloudFront is configured with the destination S3 bucket as the origin for global distribution of the transcoded video content.

 For more detail including using your own settings file please see the [solution implementation guide](https://docs.aws.amazon.com/solutions/latest/video-on-demand-on-aws-foundation/welcome.html)